shhossain/computer_science/Programming_Languages/readme.md

 **Procedural programming**: Prodecural programming is a derivation of imperative programming, adding to it the features of functions (also known as "prodecures or "subroutines").
 In procedural programming, the user is encouragd to subdivide the program execution into proecudures, as a way of improving modularity and organization.

 **Functional programming**: Functional programming takes the concept of functions a little bit further.
-Functions are treated as **first-class citizens**, meaning they can be assigned to variable, passed as arguments, and returned from other functions.
-Functional programming defends the idea that code modularity and the absence of side-effects make it easier to idenify and separate responsibilities within the codebase.
-This therefore improves code maintainability.
-Going back to the array filtering example, we can see that with the imperative paradigm we might use an extrenal variable to store the function's result, which can be considered a side effect.
+Functions are treated as **first-class citizens**, meaning they can be assigned to variables, passed as arguments, and returned from other functions.
+Functional programming defends the idea that code modularity and the absence of side effects make it easier to identify and separate responsibilities within the codebase.
+This, therefore, improves code maintainability.
+Going back to the array filtering example, we can see that with the imperative paradigm, we might use an external variable to store the function's result, which can be considered a side effect.

 ```javascript
 const nums = [1,4,3,6,7,8,9,2]